osrsGoalsTracker/goalTrackerDao/README.md

  *
  * @param userId The unique identifier of the user
  * @return UserEntity containing user metadata
+ * @throws IllegalArgumentException if userId is null or empty
  * @throws ResourceNotFoundException if user doesn't exist */
 UserEntity getUser(String userId);